 This genre often asks the reader to contemplate the basic impulses of the human heart.
 What would we do (what would I do?) in order to survive?
 Do the ends truly justify the means, or do my moral convictions require me to hold my humanity intact, despite severe tribulation?
 One of my favorite aspect of storytelling (whether literature, theatre, or film) is that good stories raise questions that philosophy and religion seek to answer.
 As Mississippi author Walker Percy pointed out (while he was recovering from tuberculosis), all the modern science in the world, as good as it is, cannot tell me what it means to be a human being living in the world.
 Percy turned to literature, philosophy and religion to address this issue; he would go on to write his own post-apocalyptic novel, Love in the Ruins.

 So if we’re looking for a good story, our world is full of them.
 If we’re interested in having philosophical or political discussions, we have venues for that as well.
 But sometimes authors combine their stories and their questions into one experience, showing us the possibilities, the triumphs, and the tragedies of human nature and community life.
 The next time you find yourself in the middle of a gripping novel or film, be sure to reflect on the experience: What questions is this story raising?
 What answers, if any, does it provide?

-Cody Daniel is head librarian at the Corinth Library.
-He can be reached at 662-287-2441 or emailed at email@example.com.
+Cody Daniel is the librarian at the Corinth Library.
+He can be reached at 662-287-2441 or emailed at firstname.lastname@example.org.